abhiTronix/vidgear/docs/gears/webgear/usage.md

 ??? tip "Advanced Usage from Terminal"

     You can run `#!py3 python3 -m vidgear.gears.asyncio -h` help command to see all the advanced settings, as follows:

-    !!! warning "If you're using `--options/-op` flag, then kindly wrap your dictionary value in single `''` quotes."

     ```sh
     usage: python -m vidgear.gears.asyncio [-h] [-m MODE] [-s SOURCE] [-ep ENABLEPICAMERA] [-S STABILIZE]